Robert M. Green: Early years

 Green was born in 1935 in Savannah, Georgia.
 Green’s family moved to Atlanta when he was 14.
 Although he spent some time in Arizona and California, Green returned to Atlanta to practice as an architect from 1959 until his death in 2003.
 He began his architectural studies at the Georgia Institute of Technology (“Georgia Tech”) in Atlanta at the age of 17.
 He was quickly fed up with the architectural style taught at the school, and after two years of study, he left to join the US Marines.
 After the Marines, Green had a brief stint at the University of California, Berkeley before returning to Georgia Tech with a newfound resolution to finish his architectural studies.
 It was not to last, and after another “year and a third” at the school, he dropped out permanently and moved out West.

 Frank Lloyd Wright was an architect that Green truly admired.
 As Green wrote to Wright’s long-time secretary Eugene Masselink on November 6, 1958, “…ever since I learned that I could afford the tuition through the GI bill, I have longed to go there, I have longed to study under the man who could help me, who could hasten my development toward creating organic architecture.”
 Copies of his correspondence with Wright’s secretary Eugene Masselink in July, August, and November 1958 have been archived with the Frank Lloyd Wright holdings of the Avery Architectural and Fine Arts Library, part of Columbia University in New York City.

-After submitting an application in July of 1958 to join the Taliesin Fellowship, Green ultimately arrived at Taliesin West for his appointment with Wright on November 15; Wright accepted him after only a brief interview (a huge exception to his normally thorough process for selecting potential students).
+After submitting an application in July 1958 to join the Taliesin Fellowship, Green ultimately arrived at Taliesin West for his appointment with Wright on November 15; Wright accepted him after only a brief interview (a huge exception to his normally thorough process for selecting potential students).
 Wright died in April 1959, only months after accepting Green into the program, but it was enough.
 Although his time with Frank Lloyd Wright was short, Wright made an indelible mark on Green and shaped his career.
 Green referred to Frank Lloyd Wright throughout his life as “The Master.”
 Green wrote in 2002 of his studies with Wright, “I know that I learned more about architecture in general, and Organic Architecture in particular, than in all the years I spent studying architecture at Georgia Tech.”
 Green made his way back to Atlanta and began his career as an architect.